 The Occula is a pretty simple looking RDA on the outside.
 It’s nothing too fancy and I like that about the design.
 However, the body of the Occula is slightly curved in the center and this gives it a subtle but cool look.
 There’s a single “Occula” logo on the body of the RDA and it reminds me of an ancient, hieroglyphic-like eye.
 I think that this is where they got the name from, deriving it from the word “ocular”, but I can’t say for sure.

 I got the silver color sent to me for this review and I think that I prefer it over the black (the only other available color).
 It matches my Druga Foxy mod (also by Augvape) really nicely and looked right at home atop some of my other silver mods as well.
-Plus, the silver makes the logo stand out whereas on the black the logo is almost impossible to see.
+Plus, the silver makes the logo stand out whereas the logo on the black variant is almost impossible to see.

 Speaking of the top cap; like most RDAs it’s used on the Occula to adjust the airflow.
 There’s knurling along the edges of the top cap which makes it easy to turn it and it’s not too tight at all.
 It’s effortless to adjust and I had no trouble doing so.